rachelngordon/rachelngordon.github.io/_pages/3_academic.md

 ### Research Interests

 <!-- > If I were advising a young person today...
 I would say "Take statistics, but remember that the great adventure of statistics is in gathering and using data to solve interesting an important real world problems".  - **Leo Breiman[^1]**
+-->

- {% include image.html url="/assets/img/diamond_head.jpeg" description="View from Diamond Head, looking towards Hawaii Kai." %}
+ {% include image.html url="/assets/img/arizona.jpg" description="Hiking Views in Sedona, Arizona." %}

 <br />
--->

 I am broadly interested in areas of machine learning for healthcare applications, including computer vision, natural language processing (NLP), and high-performance computing (HPC).

 I am advised by [Mohammed Abuhamad](https://abuhamad.cs.luc.edu/) and have completed my Master's thesis work in the field of medical image synthesis.